-Waxing your wood furniture protects the wood and gives it an unparalleled luster and depth, but some commercial waxes contain chemicals and scents you might not want in your home.
-Here's how to make furniture wax that’s nontoxic and smells delightful.
-It's an easy DIY recipe.
+Waxing your wood furniture protects the wood and gives it an unparalleled luster and depth.
+However, some commercial waxes contain chemicals and scents you might not want in your home.
+Luckily, you can make furniture wax that’s nontoxic and smells delightful with an easy DIY recipe.

-- On the stove top, slowly melt equal parts beeswax and paraffin in a double boiler, under close watch.
-For one project, you might start with 1 ounce of each.
-Both waxes are flammable, so don't heat directly on the stove top without the double boiler, and don't use a microwave.
+- First, start to slowly melt equal parts of beeswax and paraffin in a double boiler on the stovetop.
+Keep a close watch.
+For one project, you might start with one ounce of each.
+Note: Both waxes are flammable, so don't heat directly on the stovetop without the double boiler.
+Do not use a microwave.

 - Once the waxes have reached a liquid state, slowly stir in 1.5 cups of oil per ounce of wax.
-Adjust the amount of oil next time if you prefer a harder or softer wax.
+Adjust the amount of oil for the next round, if you prefer a harder or softer wax.

 - Turn off the burner and let the mixture cool.

-- As the mixture cools, stir in 5 drops of vanilla or lavender oil per ounce of wax.
+- As the mixture cools, stir in five drops of vanilla or lavender oil per ounce of wax.

-- Pour mixture into a container with an airtight lid.
-A wide-mouth glass jar is best, but plastic will work too.
+- Pour the mixture into a container with an airtight lid.
+A wide-mouth glass jar is best, but plastic will work as well.

-- Let the wax dry for 30 minutes or so.
+- Let the wax dry for about 30 minutes.